-Peer Group
+2023 Peer Group

-The Compensation Committee regularly reviews the composition of the compensation peer group, and makes modifications as appropriate.
-The 2021 peer group was approved without change by the Compensation Committee in July 2022, following an assessment and guidance from FW Cook.
+The Compensation Committee regularly reviews the composition of the compensation peer group and makes modifications as appropriate.
+The 2023 peer group was approved without change by the Compensation Committee following an assessment and guidance from FW Cook.
+It was anticipated that the peer group would be redesigned later in 2023 once the impact of the business Reinvention and transformation were known.